Summary: in this tutorial, we will show you how to use the SQL LIKE operator to query data based on patterns.

 Escape wildcard characters

-In case the pattern that you want to match contains the wildcard characters e.g., 5% or _10.
-To use this pattern, you need to escape the wildcard characters in the pattern.
+In case the pattern you want to match contains the wildcard characters, e.g., 5% or _10.
+You need to escape the wildcard characters in the pattern to use this pattern.

 The following example illustrates how to escape a wildcard character by using the backslash (\) character:

-The ESCAPEclause allows you to specify an escape character of your choice rather than the backslash character.
-For example, the following example uses @as the escape character:
+clause allows you to specify an escape character of your choice rather than the backslash character.
+For example, the following example uses @